Living Pain-Free Life With Osteoarthritis

 She underwent a variety of therapies at Shathayu Retreat for her knee, including panchakarma rejuvenation, yoga and stretching, and the use of medicinal herbs.

-She couldn’t climb three steps on the first day, but by the end of the seven-day ayurvedic treatment, she was able to climb stairs with ease and resume her daily routine.
+She couldn’t climb three steps on the first day, but by the end of the seven-day ayurvedic treatment for Osteoarthritis, she was able to climb stairs with ease and resume her daily routine.

 What exactly is osteoarthritis?